 After several days of being active at altitude, today’s walk takes you as high as many of us will ever stand.
 From the trailhead it is a slow, steady 2 hour walk up to the summit at 5,600m.
 As well as the Atacama spread out beneath your feet, you can also see into Bolivia and Argentina.
 Having woken up in a comfortable bed this morning and then walked to the summit of a high Andean volcano, you should be back in San Pedro in time for a late lunch!

 Today is relatively unstructured to allow you to rest or enjoy a last exploration of the Atacama.
-Your guide is still with you and the group.
+Your guide is still with you for further walks.
 You catch an evening flight south to Santiago where you stay at an airport hotel given your morning flight to Patagonia.

 This is a long though beautiful travel day.
 Fly south along the spectacular spine of the Andes, over the massive Patagonian ice fields as far as the city of Punta Arenas.
 Here you meet your Pura Patagonia guide who takes you on a three-hour drive across the open plains of Patagonia to the seafront town of Puerto Natales.
 Stay tonight in a first class hotel overlooking the Last Hope Sound.